What is IHP+?

 Recent independent reviews of IHP+ report that IHP+ has created an independent space for multi-stakeholder discussion about the coordination of health aid, and that countries value this.

 IHP+ tools and processes are helping to develop better quality health plans, better aligned support and stronger country ownership.
 IHP+ has also helped bring civil society into health policy discussions at country level, though more still needs to be done.

 The reviews note that IHP+ has not yet delivered substantial donor behaviour change and so far has had limited impact on strengthening country health delivery systems.
 The reviews emphasize that IHP+ performance is only as good as the performance of its partners.

 What is the lifespan of IHP+?

 IHP+ was launched in September 2007 with a time-limited work plan.
-Under the current arrangement and work plan, IHP+ will continue until 2013, at which point the future of IHP+ will be reviewed.
+Under the current arrangement and work plan, IHP+ will continue until 2015.
+The future directions of IHP+ are currently under reviewed.